Key takeaways:

 Getting started

 Gather your Stelara dose, alcohol swabs, and a sharps container.
-A cotton ball or bandage is also good to have.
+A cotton ball or bandage is also good to have on hand.
 If you’re using a vial of Stelara, make sure you also have a syringe and needle.

 Check the medication to make sure the expiration date hasn’t passed.
 Examine the syringe or vial for damage.
 The liquid inside should be clear to light yellow and shouldn’t have any large particles floating in it (a few small particles are OK).
 If the expiration date has passed or the medication is cloudy, don’t use it.
 Choose a new dose from the refrigerator or contact your pharmacist or the manufacturer for a replacement.

 Wash your hands with soap and water.
-Then clean the injection site with an alcohol swab using a circular motion.
+Hand sanitizer is also OK, if necessary.
+Then choose your injection site.
 You can inject Stelara into your stomach, buttocks, or upper thighs.
-If someone else is injecting Stelara for you, they can also inject it into your upper arm.
+If someone else is injecting Stelara for you, they can also inject it into the back of your upper arm.
+Be sure to avoid bruised, broken, or irritated skin.
+Clean the injection site with an alcohol swab using a circular motion.
 Let the area you’ve chosen dry naturally — don’t blow on it or wave at it to speed up the drying process.

 Prepare your dose